pen-lang/pen/doc/src/guides/getting-started.md

 Now, you can start editing `.pen` files and build your own application!

-- To know more about the language, see [the language reference](/references/language).
+- To know more about the language components, see [Syntax](/references/language/syntax.md) and [Types](/references/language/types.md).
-- To know more about the standard packages, see [the standard package references](/references/standard-packages).
+- To know how to use the standard packages, see [Standard packages](/references/standard-packages).
+- To know how to add and use more modules in your package, see [Modules](/references/language/modules.md).
+- To know how to use other packages, see [Packages](/references/language/packages.md).